 Miles Dyer may look like your average teenager, but to those in the diabetes community, he’s a superstar.
-Since 2017, the 15-year-old who lives in Winnipeg has singlehandedly raised $10,000 by setting up his lemonade stand multiple times every summer in his neighbourhood, at community garage sales, fundraising walks, his school, outdoor markets, parks and more in support of Diabetes Canada’s Put a Squeeze on Diabetes campaign.
+Since 2017, the 16-year-old who lives in Winnipeg has singlehandedly raised more than $10,000 by setting up his lemonade stand multiple times every summer in his neighbourhood, at community garage sales, fundraising walks, his school, outdoor markets, parks and more in support of Diabetes Canada’s Put a Squeeze on Diabetes campaign.
 The money he’s raised has sent kids, who like him, live with type 1 diabetes to one of Diabetes Canada’s nine D-Camps across the country, including Camp Briardale which he attended.
 His motivation is simple:

 I feel like every kid in Canada with diabetes should be able to experience the fun of D-Camps.